 By Richard Elmitt, Sustainable Scale Up Cluster Operations & Productivity Lead

-If you want to understand more about how to improve productivity in your business, then join us at our Shape Up to Scale Up conference in February.
+If you want to understand more about productivity, what, how and when to measure key factors, then join us at our Shape Up to Scale Up conference in February.